stanley-c-so/LeetCode/rotate-function.md

 Taking another look at our new definition of `F(1)`, we can rewrite this as `F(0) + (6 + 4 + 3 + 2) - (4 * 6)` or simply `F(0) + S - (4 * 6)` where `S` is the sum of all numbers in the array - this will be useful because `S` is constant for every possible rotation of the array.

-Note that when `i = 1`, the index value of the element being subtracted is `A.length - 1`.
+As to the term being subtracted (e.g. `(4 * 6)`), the multiplier (`4`) is the length of the array, and the element being multiplied (`6`) is the number that would have been the final element of the array just before the `i`th rotation.
+When `i = 1`, the index value of the element being subtracted is `A.length - 1`.
 When `i = 2`, the index value of the element being subtracted is `A.length - 2`.
 The general case is `A.length - i` for `i > 0`.
+(We do not have to worry about going out of bounds, as we do not need to consider `i = 0` if we already know `F(0)`.)

-We can now solve this problem with the following three steps:
+Thus, we can now solve this problem with the following three steps:

 1. determine `S`,
 2. determine `F(0)`, and
 3. iterate through the array starting at `i = 1`, calculating `F(i) = F(i - 1) + S - (A.length * A[A.length - i])`.

 How can we optimize for time?
 Step (3) cannot be done until `F(0)` and `S` are found - each of which individually require one pass through the array.
-However, we can accomplish steps (1) and (2) simultaneously while making the first pass through the array, and then tackle step (3) on a second pass.
+In fact, we can accomplish steps (1) and (2) simultaneously while making the first pass through the array.
+Thereafter, we can then tackle step (3) on a second pass.

 ### Example Code